sabrizzs/hello-world/Intern/callinterview.md

 I would then sit down with my co-worker in private, find out how they felt about the conflict and then find and friendly way forward we were both comfortable with and that was in the best interest of our team.

 ## What are your greatest strengths
+## Describe a time you used your greatest strength

 I've been told that I'm really dependable, they can always count on me to get the job done right and on time and that always means a lot to me when I hear that.

 One of my greatest strengths is tenacity.
-If I have a goal, I will do whatever it takes to get there and I awlays believe that there is a solution.
+If I have a goal, I will do whatever it takes to get there and I always believe that there is a solution.

 I am resourceful and I will never give up without trying every alternative I can.

 Something that I've been complimented on the past is my attitude.
-No matter what's going on, I always try to bring positive energy to the team and I've also been told this is something that people really appreciate
+No matter what's going on, I always try to bring positive energy to the team and I've also been told this is something that people really appreciate.

 ## What are your greatest weaknesses